 The atmosphere in the department is highly collegial, and interaction among faculty members and graduate students is easy and extensive.
-The department hosts five weekly seminars (Economic Theory, Macroeconomics, Applied Microeconomics, Econometrics, and Race & Inequality).
+The department hosts four weekly seminars (Economic Theory, Macroeconomics, Applied Microeconomics, and Econometrics), as well as parallel lunches and breakfasts for graduate student work in progress.

-Additional resources: The department maintains close links with the Population Studies and Training Center, which provides support for students doing research in population economics and economic development, as well as with the Watson Institute of International Studies, which hosts an interdisciplinary Graduate Program in Development.
+Additional resources: The department maintains close links with the Population Studies and Training Center, which provides support for students doing research in population economics and economic development, the Watson Institute for International and Public Affairs, which hosts an interdisciplinary Graduate Program in Development, the center for Spatial Structures in the Social Sciences, the Institute at Brown for Environment and Society, and the Rhode Island Innovative Policy Laboratory.

 Ph.D.: Eight basic courses; core exams at the end of the first year in microeconomics, macroeconomics, and econometrics; seven advanced courses with grade of B or better; field exam; third-year research paper; seminar presentations; dissertation.